Fortunato de Felice, 2nd Count Panzutti: Life

 Fortunato Bartolomeo de Félice was born in Rome to a Neapolitan family, as the eldest of six children, on 24 August 1723.
 He was confirmed in 1733 in the parish of St. Celso e Giuliano.
 At the age of 12, he studied at Rome and Naples under the Jesuits, taught by the Franciscan Fortunato da Brescia.

-On 28 May 1746 he was ordained by papal dispensation, whilst also teaching philosophy.
+On 28 May 1746, he was ordained by papal dispensation, whilst also teaching philosophy.
 Through his studies at the monastery of San Francesco in Ripa, he discovered a love of physics, becoming friends with Celestino Galiani.
 In 1753, Galiani appointed de Félice chair of Ancient and Modern Geography, and the chair of experimental physics and mathematics at Naples University.
 There he became friends with the Prince Raimondo di Sangro who aided him in his translation of the physicist John Arbuthnot's works from Latin.

-After rescuing the imprisoned Countess Panzutti, Félice and his new wife Agnese fled to Bern, with the help of his friend Albrecht von Haller, due to religious persecution from the Roman Catholic Church in Rome.
+After rescuing the imprisoned Countess Panzutti, Félice and his new wife Agnese fled to Bern, with the help of his friend Albrecht von Haller, due to religious persecution from the Catholic Church in Rome.
 He then converted to Protestantism.